 The proposed residential high performance attic (HPA) measure increases the prescriptive performance of the residential envelope in certain climates, primarily reducing the cooling season heat transfer through the roof deck, contributing to lower heating, ventilation, and air conditioning (HVAC) loads.
-The HPA measure as represented in Title 24, Part 6 is based on a traditional ventilated attic with insulation at the ceiling and either ducts fully located in conditioned space or additional insulation added above or below the roof deck.
-This proposed prescriptive measure only applies to single family and low-rise multifamily buildings in new construction.
-No changes to the current 2016 HPA prescriptive requirements are being proposed for additions.

-In regards to the assumed Standard Design reference case (tile roof with air space between the roof deck and the roofing material) in the performance method, the proposed measure increases the below-deck insulation R-value to:
+The HPA measure as represented in Title 24, Part 6 is based on a traditional ventilated attic with insulation at the ceiling and either ducts in conditioned space or additional insulation above or below the roof deck.
+This proposed prescriptive measure would apply to single family and low-rise multifamily buildings in new construction and additions of more than 700 ft2.
+In reference to the standard design assumption in the performance method (tile roof with air space between the roof deck and the roofing material), the proposed measure would increase the under-deck insulation R-value to:

-- R-19 in Climate Zones 4, and 8 through 16 for single family homes, and - R-19 in Climate Zones 4, 8, 9, and 11 through 15 for low-rise multifamily buildings.
+- R-19 in Climate Zones 4 and 8-16 for single family homes, and - R-19 in Climate Zones 4, 8, 9, and 11-15 for multifamily

-This specification represents the proposed prescriptive requirement for the predominant tile roof configuration seen in California production housing.
-Equivalent performing cases for roofing systems without an air space (typically the case for asphalt roofing materials) and above deck insulation options were also developed and are reported in Section 7.1.
-Using the performance path, a builder has the full flexibility to choose to follow the prescriptive path, including the proposed 2019 HPA requirements, or trading HPA off against other efficiency measures.
+This specification represents the proposed requirement for the predominant tile roof configuration seen in California production housing.
+Equivalent performing cases for roofing systems without an air space (typically asphalt roofing materials) and above deck insulation options were also developed and are reported in Section 7.1.